-This tract has good potential for further development using a septic system.
-Depending on the final house location and the extent of the easement for the overhead powerline in the rear of the property, the areas identified are potentially large enough to support a 3-bedroom, residential dwelling.
+Soil areas identified that are potentially suitable for anaerobic or aerobic drip systems will require a special site evaluation, which includes hydraulic conductivity testing to determine the soil application rate and system sizing requirements, prior to determining final suitability.
 Keep in mind that a residential dwelling can be built and the sewage can be pumped to the areas identified using a septic effluent pump if gravity flow cannot be achieved.
 Also, a pump is needed if more than 750' of drainfield is required.
-The development plan should include at least 3,000 to 4,000 square feet of usable soil per bedroom for the house.
 No driveways, grading or land disturbing activities should be allowed in the area where septic fields are proposed, as it will affect the site's suitability.
 The local planning and zoning authority prior to approval shall review and approve any proposed development site plan.
 The attached soil map is based on soil boring locations collected using an EOS Arrow 100 GPS, ArcGIS and/or AutoCAD.
 The coordinate system used was NC State Plane NAD 83 3200.
 The GPS locations can be accurate to submeter but should not be considered as accurate as survey located points.
-The soil map is scaled to print on 8.5 x 11 Letter type paper in portrait format.
+The soil map is scaled to print on 8.5 x 11 Letter type paper in landscape format.